f1tenth-cmu/f1tenth_lab6/README.md

 - Shows the car turning in sim: **10** Points
 - Group Video on hardware: **10** Points
 - has RRT running in sim with no waypoint/path visualizations: **-2** points for each one missing
+- submitted sim video of RRT with no evidence of obstacle avoidance: **-5** points
 - submitted physical video of RRT with no evidence of obstacle avoidance: **-5** points
 - RRT runs in sim but crashes into wall before turning: **-10** points
 - RRT runs in sim and crashes during/after a turn: **-5** points